You’ve just had a new baby – congratulations!

 In the days and weeks following delivery, you’ll experience varying levels of soreness throughout your body.

 From neck aches due to repetitive movements when holding the baby, to pelvic soreness from shifting bones and ligaments, to low back pain caused by diastasis recti, there are a lot of “growing pains” that come along with growing a small human.

 Gentle massage is appropriate as early as a few weeks after giving birth and can ease many of the discomforts associated with the postpartum stage.

-Massage in the early days postpartum can help improve posture – which has been constantly challenged throughout your pregnancy by your growing uterus and shifting pelvis! – which can reduce low back pain.
+Massage in the early days postpartum can help improve posture and reduce lower back pain – which has been constantly challenged throughout your pregnancy by your growing uterus and shifting pelvis, which can reduce lower back pain.

 Finding the right postpartum massage therapist